-${\bf RootSecretName}$ create The name of a Kubernetes Secret that contains the credentials for a PostgreSQL superuser that SyncReplication create If set to $true$, specifies the PostgreSQL cluster to use [synchronous replication]({{< relref "/arc - 0 1 torage specification is a spec that defines attributes about the storage to be used for a particular function primary instance or for the pgBackRest backup repository).
-The below describes each attribute and how Attribute Action Description AccessMode create The name of the Kubernetes Persistent Volume Access Mode to use.
-MatchLabels create Only used with StorageType of create, used to match a particular subset of provisioned Persistent Volu Name create Only needed for PrimaryStorage in pgclusters.crunchydata.com.Used to identify the name of the Pos Size create The size of the Persistent Volume Claim (PVC).
+CustomComig Create in specified, references a custom Comigniap to use when bootstrapping a rostgresQL cluster.
+For Database create The name of a database that the PostgreSQL user can log into after the PostgreSQL cluster is c ExporterPort create If the "crunchy_collect" label is set in UserLabels, then this specifies the port that the metric Limits create, update Specify the container resource limits that the PostgreSQL cluster should use.
+Follows the Kuber Name create The name of the PostgreSQL instance that is the primary.
+On creation, this should be set to be Namespace create The Kubernetes Namespace that the PostgreSQL cluster is deployed in. ${\bf PGBadgerPort}$ create If the "crunchy-pgbadger" label is set in UserLabels, then this specifies the port that the pgB PGDataSource create Used to indicate if a PostgreSQL cluster should bootstrap its data from a pgBackRest repositor ${\bf PGOImage Prefix}$ create If provided, the image prefix (or registry) of any PostgreSQL Operator images that are used for PgBouncer create, update If specified, defines the attributes to use for the pgBouncer connection pooling deployment that PodAntiAffinity create A required section.
+Sets the [pod anti-affinity rules] ($\{ < relref "/architecture/high-availability/architecture/high-a$ Resources create, update Specify the container resource requests that the PostgreSQL cluster should use.
+Follows the $\overline{\mathrm{Kul}}$ ${\bf RootSecretName}$ create The name of a Kubernetes Secret that contains the credentials for a PostgreSQL superuser that SyncReplication create If set to \mathtt{true} , specifies the PostgreSQL cluster to use [synchronous replication]({{< relref "/arc figure 1.5 fi it works.
+Attribute Action Descrip instance or for the pgBackRest backup repository).
+The below describes each attribute and how below AccessMode ume of the Kubernetes Persistent Volume Access Mode to use.
+MatchLabels sed with StorageType of create, used to match a particular subset of provisioned Persistent Volu Name • eeded for PrimaryStorage in pgclusters.crunchydata.com.Used to identify the name of the Pos Size • ze of the Persistent Volume Claim (PVC).
 Must use a Kubernetes resource value, e.g. 20Gi.
-StorageClass create The name of the Kubernetes StorageClass to use.
+StorageClass ame of the Kubernetes StorageClass to use.
 StorageType create Set to create if storage is provisioned (e.g. using hostpath).
-Set to dynamic if using a dynamic storage ${\bf Supplemental Groups}$ create If provided, a comma-separated list of group IDs to use in case it is needed to interface with a particular Pod Anti-Affinity Specification Sets the [pod anti-affinity]({{< relref "/architecture/high-availability/index.md#how-the-crunchy-postgresql-operator-uses-pod-anti-affinity" >}}) for the PostgreSQL cluster and associated deployments.
-Each attribute can contain one of the following values:

-For a detailed explanation for how this works.
-Please see the [high-availability]({{< relref "/architecture/high-availability/index.md#how-

-The default pod anti-affinity to use for all Pods managed in a given PostgreSQL cluster.
+Set to dynamic if using a dynamic storage SupplementalGroups create If prov ided, a comma-separated list of group IDs to use in case it is needed to interface with a particular Pod Anti-Affinity Specification Sets the [pod anti-affinity]({{< relref "/architecture/high-availability/index.md#how-the-crunchy-postgresql-operator-uses-pod-anti-affinity" >}}) for the PostgreSQL cluster and associated deployments.
+Each attribute can contain one of the following values: • required • preferred (which is also the recommended default) • disabled For a detailed explanation for how this works.
+Please see the [high-availability]({{< relref "/architecture/high-availability/index.md#how-the-crunchy-postgresql-operator-uses-pod-anti-affinity" >}}) documentation.
+Attribute Action Description Default create The default poo d anti-affinity to use for all Pods managed in a given PostgreSQL cluster.